utkarshxf/threadbit_bakend/README.md

 ---

 This README provides a comprehensive overview of the ThreadBit backend application.
-For more detailed information, please refer to the code documentation and Swagger UI.
+For more detailed information, please refer to the code documentation and Swagger UI https://threadbit-fjn35.ondigitalocean.app/swagger-ui/index.html#/.